Page Groups - Mappings

 Tag Replacement

-Replace placeholder tags in your page content with values from your data source.
+Replace the contents of an HTML tag with values from your data source.

 Example